Everest Base Camp Trek Key Highlights: Highlights

 Shorter Itineraries

 If you have limited time, you can choose a 10-day Everest Base Camp or a 9-day Everest Base Camp Trek.
 However, these options have fewer acclimatization days.
-As a result, they are best for experienced trekkers who can handle faster altitude gains.
+As a result, they are best suited to experienced trekkers who can handle rapid altitude gains.

 Extended Routes with Gokyo Lakes